 - blood pressure medication

-Since heart attacks are often unexpected, an emergency room doctor is usually the first to treat heart attacks.
-After the person is stable they are usually transferred to a doctor that specializes in heart problems (cardiologist).
+Since heart attacks are often unexpected, an emergency room doctor is usually the first to treat them.
+After the person is stable, they are transferred to a doctor that specializes in the heart (called a cardiologist).

-While there are many risk factors that are out of your control, there are some basic prevention activities you can perform to keep your heart healthy.
+While there are many risk factors that are out of your control, there are some basic steps you can take to keep your heart healthy.
 Smoking is a major cause of heart disease.
-Starting a smoking cessation program can reduce your risk of heart disease.
-Maintaining a healthy diet, exercising, and limiting alcohol intake are key measures for reducing your risk.
+Starting a smoking cessation program can reduce your risk.
+Maintaining a healthy diet, exercising, and limiting alcohol intake are other important ways to reduce your risk.
 If you have diabetes, be sure to take your medication and check your blood glucose.
-If you have a heart condition, be sure to work closely with your doctor and take your medication.
+If you have a heart condition, work closely with your doctor and take your medication.
 Talk to your doctor if you have any concerns about your risk of a heart attack.